lokidundun/lokidundun/README.md

 #### AI & Full-Stack Developer

-📖 I’m currently a third-year student at Guangdong University of Technology.

 🌱 I’m currently learning Java Backend and exploring microservices architecture.

 🗄️ I’m researching the HugeGraph graph database, focusing on its architecture, authentication, and graph space features.